vndly/megan/README.md

 Megan
 =====

-Megan is a programming library developed in JavaScript to create games.
+Megan is a video game framework developed in JavaScript.

 General
 -------

-Megan programming is very similar to languages such as DIV or Fenix Project, which makes it very easy to develop games.
+Megan is very similar to other frameworks like DIV or the Fenix Project, which makes it very easy to develop games.

 Features
 --------